kubernetes/kubectl/cmd/kinflate/docs/workflows.md

 ## Bespoke configuration

-In this workflow, all files are owner by the user and maintained in a repository under their control.
+In this workflow, all configuration files are owned by the user.
+No content is incorporated from version control repositories owned by others.

 ![bespoke config workflow image][workflowBespoke]